LaurentBouquet/surfacegps/README.md

 ## Providers

-The list of parcels is stored in SQLite and managed by the "provider" Items.
+The list of pieces is stored in SQLite and managed by the "provider" Items.

 ## i18n